Bagged Asphalt vs Bulk Asphalt: How to Choose What’s Best for You

 Road repairs aren’t one size fits all.
 The amount of asphalt you use isn’t either.
-Depending on the size of your project, a few 50lbs bags of asphalt will be enough, or a few bulk truck loads, or something in between.
+Depending on the size of your project, 100-150lbs of bagged asphalt will be enough, or a few bulk truck loads, or something in between.

 Bulk Hot Mix Asphalt

 Although hot mix asphalt is cheap in terms of material, the costs of acquiring and paving the material add up.
 Heavy machinery, long wait times at the plant, weather restraints, and large purchase minimums all factor into the hidden costs of paving with hot mix asphalt.
 Most asphalt plants require a minimum purchase amount, regardless of how much material is needed for your project.

 Often, road crews experience long wait times at the plant that cut into the actual working hours of road maintenance, extending construction times and increasing budgetary expenses.
 And because hot mix asphalt must maintain a temperature between 300 – 350 degrees Fahrenheit, keeping the material heated to the required working temperature requires special equipment and extra costs.

 A sudden change in the weather, like a thunderstorm, makes hot mix asphalt unusable until the ground is dry enough for the material to create a bond.
 Large road maintenance repairs are often delayed due to inclement weather.
 Hot mix asphalt is an excellent choice for road repairs because of its durability and coverage, but the steps for using this material are lengthy, challenging, and often quite costly.

 Bulk Cold Patch Asphalt